Best Photo Light Boxes for 2022

 Methodology: How we picked the best photo light boxes

-I have been writing about and reviewing camera and photography equipment since 2008 for Popular Photography and a of other outlets.
+I have been writing about and reviewing camera and photography equipment since 2008 for Popular Photography and a variety of other outlets.
 I’ve also sold tons of stuff online since the early 2000’s.
-I curated this list based on personal experience, editorial reviews, user feedback, and spec comparisons.
+I curated this list based on personal experience, reviews, user feedback, and spec comparisons.

 I emphasized models that include their own sources of illumination and allow for swappable backdrops for extra versatility.
 We looked for rugged construction without making the entire package too heavy and hard to move.